-This first race was viewed as a great success, future races were anticipated, and it seemed that it might be time to form a real Long Beach Yacht Club.
+This first race was viewed as a great success, future races were anticipated and it seemed that it might be time to form a real Long Beach Yacht Club.

 A Real Long Beach Yacht Club

-Callis, Macrate, Camp, Able and others met at St. Francis Yacht Club to see if there was support for the concept of a real Long Beach Yacht Club.
+Callis, Macrate, Camp, Able and others met at St. Francis Yacht Club in San Francisco to see if there was support for the concept of a real Long Beach Yacht Club.
 There was, and a subsequent meeting was called by Jonah Jones, Jr. on September 6, 1929 to present the concept to a group of Long Beach businessmen interested in yachting.
 They agreed to form a real Long Beach Yacht Club.

-Widely acclaimed speedboat racer Richard Loynes was elected Commodore, and on October 7, 1929 Jonah Jones, Jr. filed the Articles of Incorporation.
-Charter Memberships were extended to 100 individuals.
+Widely acclaimed speedboat racer Richard Loynes was elected commodore, and on October 7, 1929 Jonah Jones, Jr. filed the Articles of Incorporation.
+Charter memberships were extended to 100 individuals.
 Despite collapse of the stock market, the new and real LBYC soon had 100 members paying dues of $5 per year; $2.50 for kids.